Nomed73/FlightLogs/README.md

 All installed dependencies at step 5 will be unavailable after you leave virtual environment.

-After running the
-'''
-python3 setup_db.py
-'''
-as per the instructions, please make a note of the absolute path to flight_review/app.
+After running the python3 setup_db.py as per the instructions, please make a note of the absolute path to flight_review/app.
 This path is necessary in FlightLogs

-## FlightLogs
+## Install FlightLogs
- - Prepare directory for Project
+ - Prepare directory to clone the FlightLogs repository
  - cd into the directory
- - create a virtual environment. (see above)
+ - Create a virtual environment. (see above)
- - run pip3 install -r requirements.txt
+ - Run pip3 install -r requirements.txt

+## Using FlightLogs

+Before the first use:
+- Open the constants.py file and update the information there.
+- Activate the virtual environment.
+- Open flightlogs and run __main__.py
+- Click Connect Drone

+# Issues
+If there are any issues please submit them and I will fix as soon as I can.

+Thanks.